 Mission and Vision

-The CMTC advances the mission of Samford University through its approach to education in a Christian environment and training of Teacher Education students, faculty, and staff.
-The CMTC seeks to prepare students by providing a variety of educational and technology resources in order to facilitate students’ understanding, acquisition, development, integration and application of knowledge, skills, technology, equity, accountability and dispositions both personally and professionally.
-The CMTC seeks to be a resource for faculty as they prepare professional teacher-leaders and in their role as scholar-teachers by providing both personnel support and other educational and technology resources necessary to maintain a successful Teacher Education program.
+The ELC advances the mission of Samford University through its approach to education in a Christian environment and training of Teacher Education students, faculty and staff.
+The ELC seeks to prepare students by providing a variety of educational and technology resources in order to facilitate students’ understanding, acquisition, development, integration and application of knowledge, skills, technology, equity, accountability and dispositions both personally and professionally.
+The ELC seeks to be a resource for faculty as they prepare professional teacher-leaders and in their role as scholar-teachers by providing both personnel support and other educational and technology resources necessary to maintain a successful Teacher Education program.

-- The CMTC serves as an educational resource and support for students and faculty at Samford University.
+- The ELC serves as an educational resource and support for students and faculty at Samford University.

-- The CMTC serves as an educational resource for the community and university partners.
+- The ELC serves as an educational resource for the community and university partners.